jakubvalenta/covid-chance/README.md

 #### Configuration

-Put the keywords to search the downloaded web pages for in the `match_pages.keyword_lists` array.
+Put the keywords to search the downloaded web pages for in the `match_lines.keyword_lists` array.
 Each item of the array must be another array of keywords.
 A paragraph is considered matching when it contains at least one keyword from each of the arrays.
 The matching is case-insensitive.
 Example: